noaione/yuusha-shoukan-ln/sources/v06/seriousact.md

 [Hmmm.
 Let’s see. ...There are three other members whose loyalty is bugged besides Pandora.
-And then, there’s that incredibly poor moth, a masochistic bird, a snake who’s always crying and whining, a sh*tty, awkward tsundere of a succubus, and a thin-skinned hikikomori.
+And then, there’s that incredibly poor moth, a masochistic bird, a snake who’s always crying and whining, a shitty, awkward tsundere of a succubus, and a thin-skinned hikikomori.
 That makes 8, right?]

 [...Errr...
 Isn’t there anyone decent among your...
 Alice’s command?]